jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Oboe.js as a Micro-Library
 --------------------------

-In order to transfer more quickly, http traffic is often compressed using gzip, particularly for entropy-sparse text formats such as Javascript.
+Http traffic is often compressed using gzip so that it transfers more quickly, particularly for entropy-sparse text formats such as Javascript.
 Measuring a library's download footprint it usually makes more sense to compare post-gzipping.
-For the sake of adoption smaller is better.
-Javascript Micro-libraries are listed at [microjs.com](http://microjs.com), which includes this project.
-A Javascript library qualifies as being *micro* if it is delivered in 5kb or less, 5120 bytes.
+For the sake of adoption smaller is better because site creators are sensitive to the download size of their sites.
+Javascript micro-libraries are listed at [microjs.com](http://microjs.com), which includes this project, a library qualifies as being *micro* if it is delivered in 5kb or less, 5120 bytes.
 Micro-libraries tend to follow the ethos that it is better for an application developer to gather together several tiny libraries than find one with a one-size-fits-all approach, perhaps